98 Degrees Fahrenheit To Celsius

 Deviations from the average body temperature can indicate serious medical conditions:

 • Fever (Hyperthermia): A fever is characterized by a body temperature above the normal range, typically above 37.5°C (99.5°F).
 Fevers are usually a response to infection or inflammation and are the body's attempt to fight off pathogens.
-However, high fevers can be dangerous and require medical attention.
+On the flip side, high fevers can be dangerous and require medical attention.

 • Hypothermia: This condition involves a dangerously low body temperature, typically below 35°C (95°F).
 Hypothermia can be life-threatening and is often caused by prolonged exposure to cold temperatures.